Growing your own – a guide to planting and growing flowers, food & herbs

 Before you plant anything, you will need to ensure that your soil is suitable for the flowers you'd like to grow, or you can prepare it with fertiliser / mulch.
 If you have clay-soil then a raised bed full of good quality soil compost could be the easiest solution.

 Buying good quality and mature potted plants is by far the easiest way to get started.
 Think about whether you'd like to plant annuals for ease or a mixture with some perennials thrown in.
-For more advice, check out the selected links below.

 Having a herb garden will greatly increase your enjoyment of cooking.
 There's nothing quite like the taste of fresh herbs to pep-up your cooking.
 Many of us are familiar with having potted herb plants on the kitchen windowsill, it's not a difficult progression to growing your own herb garden.